erifoz/digitalnirvana/about/mission_statement.md

-The time when human brain is not powerful enough to fully keep up with its environment is here.
+The time when human brain is not powerful enough to fully keep up with innovation in its environment is here.
 One of the most fundamental problems on our journey to future society is going to be resolving the digital identity problem in such a way that will not end up as the means for further control of minority societies.